electrovir/byu_baja/documentation/how_to_use/readme.md

 | FL | Front Left shock |
 | ST | Speedometer Test sensor |

 Sometimes the molex connectors are hard to plug into each other.
-To remedy this, first make sure the female pins, marked by the <span class="red">red arrow</span> below, are sufficiently opened.
+To remedy this, first make sure the female pins, marked by the <span style="color:red;">red arrow</span> below, are sufficiently opened.
 Stick a small pin into them and work it around to widen the pin if necessary.
-Also, make sure the male pins, indicated with the <span class="green">green arrow</span> below, are centered.
+Also, make sure the male pins, indicated with the <span style="color:green">green arrow</span> below, are centered.
 If they're stuck off to the side, insert a small pin to the plastic and try to work the pins into the middle.
 Don't push down on the pins otherwise they may disconnect from the plastic.

 ![molex pins](images/04_molex_pins.jpg)